liflab/labpal-site/FantasticWindmill/content/manual/multiple-machines.md

 ### Creating custom filters

+Filtering by experiment IDs is not always an appropriate way of selecting experiments.
+After all, IDs are simple numerical identifiers, and experiments with successive IDs are not necessarily related in any meaningful way.
+If you wish to pick, say, all experiments whose input parameter `a` is equal to 1 or 2, you may have a hard time doing that by choosing their IDs.

+The default filter provided by LabPal can be overridden by a filter of your creation.
+To this end, it suffices to override method [`createFilter`](doc/ca/uqac/lif/labpal/Laboratory.html#createFilter-java.lang.String-) to return an [`ExperimentFilter`](doc/ca/uqac/lif/labpal/ExperimentFilter.html) object.
+An experiment filter must implement only one method, called `include()`, which, given an experiment, returns true or false, depending on whether this experiment should be selected or not.

+The whole point of filtering is to have different lab instances select different experiments depending on some external parameter.
+The default filter uses a string passed from the command line to decide what experiments to select, and your own filter can do the same.
+Method `createFilter`, when called, is passed a String object, which is precisely the string obtained from the command line through the `--filter` parameter.
+It is up to you to do something of that string when you instantiate your filter.

+The [LabPal source repository](https://liflab.github.io/labpal), in the `Source/Examples/filtering` folder, shows an example of a custom filter.

 ## Auto-start

 The last piece of the puzzle is the ability to start the execution of experiments without user intervention.
 This is done with the `--autostart` command line option.
-This option will launch the lab, and directly send all experiments to the lab assistant, and start the assistant.
+This option will launch the lab, directly send all experiments to the lab assistant's queue, and start the assistant.
 However, if a filter has been defined, only the experiments selected by the filter will be queued.

 To recap, consider the following command line: